quandis/website/README.md

 - Enabling some content to require social sign-in, so we can identify the user(s) access some resources
   - example: right now, our [Business Continuity Plan](https://www.quandis.com/about/support/business-continuity) requires a simple password
   - we'd prefer to collect an email address via SSO to access similar resources
+- Propose e-commerce integration (see below for details)

 We expect the site to maintained by: